The legendary, the lesser-known, and the unforgettable

 Valley of the Kings

-Luxor’s Valley of the Kings houses 63 discovered tombs, including Tutankhamun’s burial chamber.
+Luxor’s Valley of the Kings houses 65 discovered tombs, including Tutankhamun’s burial chamber (KV62, discovered by Howard Carter in 1922).
 The intricate wall paintings and hieroglyphics inside these tombs showcase ancient Egyptian beliefs about the afterlife.
-King Ramesses II’s tomb stretches 200 meters (656 feet) underground, featuring vibrant colors that remain remarkably preserved.
+The tomb of Seti I (KV17), at 137 metres long, is the deepest and most fully decorated tomb in the valley, with vibrant colors that remain remarkably preserved 3,300 years after the burial.

 Abu Simbel Temples